juninamo/JIA_Xenium/README.md

 **Email:** jun.inamo@cuanschutz.edu
 **Affiliation:** Computational Omics and Systems Immunology (COSI) Lab, Division of Rheumatology and Center for Health AI, University of Colorado School of Medicine, CO, USA

-The data presented here comes from the [Yomogida lab](https://www.yomogidalab.com/) through collaborating with [XXX](https://www.XXX) and [YYY](https://www.XXX).
+The data presented here comes from the [Yomogida lab](https://www.yomogidalab.com/).

 ## ✅ Acknowledgments
-This research was supported by Japan Society for the Promotion of Science (JSPS) Grant-in-Aids for JSPS XXX.
+This work was supported by the Uehara Memorial Foundation Postdoctoral Fellowship, a Grant-in-Aid for Japan Society for the Promotion of Science Overseas Research Fellows, the Mochida Memorial Foundation for Medical and Pharmaceutical Research (to J.I.), K08DK128544 (K.Y.).

-&nbsp;&nbsp;
+We acknowledge the Accelerating Medicines Partnership (AMP): Rheumatoid Arthritis and Systemic Lupus Erythematosus (AMP RA/SLE) Network for providing the data used in this study, specifically the RA CITE-seq dataset (SynID: syn52297840, Release 1.5/V7).

 ## License
 This repository is provided under the MIT License.

+&nbsp;&nbsp;